Find all the answers to your GDPR questions here:

 How can SendinBlue help you answer requests related to your customers’ data?

 The GDPR provides new rights for your users and customers as well.
 Thanks to the measures that SendinBlue has taken to be compliant with the new regulations, you will be able to answer any requests from users who are looking to exercise their new rights regarding their personal data stored in your database.

 Right to rectification: You can rectify your contacts’ information at any time.
 You can also contact us directly to ask us to rectify or delete your data.

 Right to be forgotten: If one of your contacts wishes to exercise their right to be forgotten, you can simply delete them from your lists in SendinBlue.
 This will also erase all their personal data.
 If one of your contacts sends a valid request directly to us, we will inform you and remove their personal data from your account, as well as from any other SendinBlue accounts who have personal data on this contact, when applicable.

 Right to portability: You can already export your contacts information as a csv file.

-How can you ensure that you’re in compliance with the GDPR?
+How to make sure you are in compliance with the GDPR?